kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 }
 ```

 The root `main.tf` file also lists modules that are loaded into the configuration.
 [Modules](https://developer.hashicorp.com/terraform/language/modules) are a great way to group resources that are used together; they can be also be used to package and reuse Terraform configurations between projects.
-We have one module "snowflake" which expects a variable for the service user's password.
+We have one module called "snowflake" which expects a variable for the service user's password.
 The variable is passed to the Terraform executable at runtime as an environment variable to avoid committing the password to the code's repository.
 The variable is declared in the `variables.tf` file.
 The password can be stored in the file `.env` with the prefix `TF_VAR_`.
 Terraform will read environment variables with this prefix and load them to any variables defined in the Terraform configuration files... which brings us to another point; you need to create an `.env` file in the root directory that defines the password of your service user:

 ```bash
 # .env
 export TF_VAR_snowflake_service_user_password=<enter-your-password>
 ```

 Next, let's look at the files within the snowflake module.
+In `./modules/snowflake/variables.tf`, we define two variables:

+- `snowflake_profile`: the snowflake configuration profile name (with "default" as the default value).
+The value you use should match the profile name you set up in `~/.snowflake/config` above.
+- `service_user_password`: the password for the service user.
+When creating the service user, Terraform will ensure the user has this password.

-In `./modules/snowflake/variables.tf`, we define two variables: one variable stores the snowflake configuration profile name (with "default" as the default value); another variable stores the service user password.
-The module's `main.tf` file configures the provider to use this profile and then defines the cloud resources to provision.
+The module's `main.tf` file configures the provider to use our local Snowflake profile and then defines the cloud resources to provision.

 ```terraform
 # ./modules/snowflake/main.tf